 However cute and patriotic it looked on Facebook, it was an uncertain & dangerous moment on the ground, with many early participants left bewildered at what it quickly became.

-No such ambiguity this time around; the current large anti-government protests are for the most part conservative or Friedman-worshipping, stretching through to a fringe of far-right & pro-dictatorship factions.
+No such ambiguity this time around; the current (2015) anti-government protests are for the most part conservative, stretching through to a fringe of far-right & pro-dictatorship factions.
 Feeding this indignation is a tsunami of hearsay, ideological confusion, and outright untruth, based not only on Facebook, but using groups created on the Whatsapp messaging platform, which is even more powerful, direct and completely closed to scrutiny or counterpoint.

 Brasil’s traditional Working Class left is playing catch up, particularly in that its protagonists & militancy are far less likely to speak English & be engaged in online debate internationally.
 Older influential figures often have minimal presence compared to young connected social-media-savvy thought-leaders on the right.

-Many Brazilians dismiss foreign language media as unimportant, and it probably has little effect on public opinion in Brasil outside the phenomenon of “Viralatismo”.
+Many Brazilians dismiss foreign language media as unimportant, and it probably has little effect on public opinion in Brasil outside the phenomenon of “Viralatismo”, a peculiar inferiority complex which compulsively underrates national culture and product.
 However in terms of how Brasil is framed, and in particular regarding the legitimacy of its Government, the discourse in English could at some point become very important, and nowhere is the root of conflict in class & wealth more evident.

 This is the Algorithm of the Night